adityagovindaraj/adityagovindaraj.github.io/now.md

 # This document is inspired by [Derek Sivers](https://sive.rs/now).

 # Date & Location
-Updated July 12th, 2024, 0830 hours, from my home in Chennai, India.
+Updated 23rd September, 2024, 1640 hours, from my home in Chennai, India.

 # Weather
 Very hot and humid.
-Around 30 degrees celsius with some rains forecasted at 1700 hours.
+Around 33 Degrees Celsius with 70% relative humidity.
+With a good chance of rain tonight.

 # What I am currently reading
-Psycho-Cybernetics by Maxwell Maltz
+Sense of an Ending by Julian Barnes

 For a full list of books that changed my life, head over [here](https://adityagovindaraj.github.io/books.html)

 # What I am doing now?

-Taking a breather, checking out my daily RSS feeds on InOreader, and planning the weekend ahead.
-Figuring out a few areas in my life which could be improved.
-Feeling grateful for the week that went by.
+Fixing my PC.
+Reinstalling all the softwares.
+And installing Apex Legends.
+Just relieved to get back my desktop PC back.
+Life is back to normal.
+I don't have to visit my brokers office everyday now.
+But Windoze is a pain in the arse!